 There’s nothing amusing about a toilet that won’t stop running!
-If you’ve flushed the toilet once, but it’s been flushing continually since, you don’t need to panic – in almost all cases, you can fix this problem in just a few minutes and with no specialist skills at all.
+If you’ve flushed the toilet once, but it’s been flushing continuously since, you don’t need to panic.
+In almost all cases, you can fix this problem in just a few minutes and with no specialist skills at all.

 How to fix a toilet that won’t stop flushing

 Is the flush stuck down?

 If you flush the toilet with a lever, this lever can get stuck in the down position, forcing the toilet to run endlessly.
 Toilets that are flushed with a button are even more susceptible to this problem; if the button gets stuck, then the toilet won’t stop flushing until the button is unstuck.